-As in all mountain ranges throughout time, the pressures finally eased, the peaks stopped rising, and erosion took over.
-For hundreds of millions of years, the once-lofty Grenville range slowly wore away, until it was no more than a landscape of rolling hills and occasional higher points, rather similar to the Virginia Piedmont found east of Shenandoah today.
+When pressures from these colisions eased, the peaks stopped rising, and erosion took over.
+For hundreds of millions of years, the once-lofty Grenville range slowly wore away, until it was no more than a landscape of rolling hills and occasional higher points, similar to the Virginia Piedmont found east of Shenandoah today.
 Evidence of this past terrain can still be seen in the shape of contacts between the old Grenville rocks and the younger rocks above.
-There were no plants or animals, however, for these had not yet evolved from the primitive life just now beginning to flourish in the oceans.
+During this period primitive life was just beginning to flourish in oceans.

 Badger, R.L.
 1999.
 Geology along Skyline Drive, a self-guided tour for motorists.
 Falcon Publishing, Inc. Helena, Montana.